This post may contain affiliate links. Read my disclosure policy.

-I read a great blog post, “Facebook Makes Us Miserable,” by Tim Challies that really got me thinking about the idea of social insecurity.
+I read a great post a while back, “Facebook Makes Us Miserable,” by Tim Challies that really got me thinking about the idea of social insecurity.
 Challies discussed how social media is leading to increased insecurity in America, esp. in women.

 Challies sourced some great studies.
 He also noted,

 “We log on to Facebook, look through the photographs and status messages our friends post, and believe that everyone is happier and more successful than we are.” – Challies

 Reality check: they’re not.
 In fact, we often log in and post a little fib or two here and there.
 We make life look peachy keen, even if it’s everything but.
 Are you guilty of this?
 I know I am.